-5. Are there adequate safeguards that the systems will be used as intended?
+- corrective actions can be taken if interference problems arise? - 5.
+Are there adequate safeguards that the systems will be used as intended?

-In order to provide satisfactory answers to these questions, most CAS contain the following elements:
+In order to provide satisfactory answers to these questions most CAS contain the following elements:

 - Type Testing / Design Evaluation

 - Assessment of the Supplier's Quality and Change Management System

 - Field Surveillance

 - Field Management / Enforcement

 - Training of Personnel & ongoing communication with stakeholders

-User Outreach
+- User Outreach

-In order to assist in the design and management of CAS systems, a number of international standards and guidelines have been developed.
-These documents are intended to encourage a degree of uniformity between different systems and international harmonization of requirements among regulatory authorities.
-There are many good reasons for this to be done, including elimination of duplicative testing to similar but different regulatory requirements, allowing single qualification for multiple markets.
+In order to assist in the design and management of CAS systems a number of international standards and guidelines have been developed.
+These documents are intended to encourage a degree of uniformity of different systems.
+There are many good reasons for this to be done including harmonization of regulatory requirements, allowing single qualification for multiple markets.
 There are economies to be gained when the same or a similar compliance evaluation can be used by multiple agencies in different countries.
-For these reasons, there is significant similarity in CAS around the world.
-However, forces toward differentiation assure that there are also significant variation.
-The forces pressing for harmonization of CAS requirements are in ongoing tension with those moving for differentiation of these same systems.
-Nevertheless, especially for mobile radio devices, the trend for harmonized requirements is strong.
+For these reasons there is significant similarity in CAS around the world.
+However, forces toward differentiation assure that there are also significant differences.
+The forces pressing for harmonization of requirements and CAS are in ongoing tension with those moving for differentiation of these same systems.
+Nevertheless, especially for mobile devices, the trend for harmonized requirements is strong.

 One of the primary tools utilized to promote harmonization is the international consensus standards process.
 Various bodies develop standards for new technology areas in an open, consensus process.
-When multiple regulatory agencies then adopt the same standards, harmonization of regulations internationally is significantly advanced.
+Regulators then adopt those standards, creating harmonization of regulations internationally.
 The IEEE 1900 series of standards has been initiated to serve this function for PBAR systems.